LijieLiuu/intern/Backtrack/README.md

     return results
 ```

 Common Mistakes:
 ===============
 1. Program consistency, the variables representing the same object should have
 values from the same state.
 2. Deep copy only when the object is finalized
 3. Duplicate result: repetitively visiting the parameters

+4. A common mistake in backtrack is repeatedly counting solution or traversing the same position/condition/state more than once.

+   A good habit is to create a structured level/order for traversal.
+Usually used order - array index, grid row/column, etc.